AI Workflows

 How Ollama Works

-Ollama creates an isolated environment to run LLMs locally on your system, which prevents any potential conflicts with other installed software.
-This environment already includes all the necessary components for deploying AI models.
+Ollama creates an isolated environment to run LLMs locally on your system, which prevents conflicts with other installed software.
+This environment includes all necessary components for deploying AI models.

 One of the standout features of Ollama is its use of quantization to optimize model performance.
 Quantization reduces the computational load, allowing these models to run efficiently on consumer-grade laptops and desktops.
 This is no small feat, considering the size and complexity of LLMs.

-The magic happens through model compression techniques that maintain most of the original model's performance while dramatically reducing memory requirements.
-Models requiring tens of GBs of VRAM can often be compressed to run on 8GB consumer hardware.
+Model compression techniques maintain most of the original model's performance while dramatically reducing memory requirements.
+Models requiring lots of VRAM can often be compressed to run on just 8GB.

 Ollama also handles all the technical complexity behind the scenes.
 You don't need to worry about CUDA installations, dependency management, or model optimization.
 The tool manages everything from model loading to memory allocation automatically.